DriveX-devs/OScar/README.md

 # Compiling OScar

-OScar can be easily compiled on the same device in which it will be run thanks to `make`.
+OScar can be easily compiled on the same device in which it will be run using `make`.

 As the only pre-requisite, `libgps-dev` must be installed and available.